 - 1. The regional education provider may offer COF eligible courses in any of its approved programs, certificates of completion or discrete courses offered to matriculated students within their defined geographical region. - 2.
 The regional education provider may offer programs on a cash-funded basis, establishing tuition levels in accordance with its governing board's policies. - 3.
-If a regional education provider invites another state supported institution to deliver an academic program within its region, the guest institution may offer COF eligible courses. - 6.02 Determining Regional Education Provider Geographical Boundaries
+If a regional education provider invites another state supported institution to deliver an academic program within its region, the guest institution may offer COF eligible courses.

+6.2 Determining Regional Education Provider Geographical Boundaries

-Approved Policy IV- pg.
-5 June 7, 2012 (Names of institutions updated September 9, 2012 per CCHE agenda item II, M) Regional education providers and the other appropriate public higher education institutions in collaboration with the Commission will define an appropriate geographical region to be served (Appendix N).
+Regional education providers and the other appropriate public higher education institutions in collaboration with the Commission will define an appropriate geographical region to be served (Appendix N).
 It is understood that the geographical area defined for a regional provider will not supplant the service area for two-year colleges and postsecondary schools offering vocational programs.
 To avoid program duplication and to maximize access, regional providers will work collaboratively with the two-year institutions whose service areas overlap the geographical boundaries of the regional provider.
 Subject to Commission approval, four-year institutions with a statewide mission shall not be precluded from offering COF eligible programs in any service area, so long as the provider institution works collaboratively with the appropriate REP. Similarly, the designation of regional education provider does not authorize an institution to restrict another public institution from offering a Commission approved program on a cash-funded basis or a Commission approved off-campus state-funded program, but the offering institutions shall notify the regional education provider in a timely manner as specified below.